L’Enclos “The symbolic space”

 ABOUT MARTIN

-Martin Lenclos is a Paris-born, Brooklyn-based artist, designer, and philosophical observer with decades of experience at the intersection of media, innovation, and creative inquiry.
+Martin Lenclos is a Paris-born, Brooklyn-based designer-artist and founder of L’Enclos, a studio-lab working at the intersection of design, philosophy, and lived experiment.

 See the Experiment in Motion.